 Rockfish in Central Region's Cook Inlet and PWS Areas are managed under their respective Rockfish Management Plans.
-Plan elements include a fishery GHL of 68 mt and 5-day trip limits of 0.5 mt in the Cook Inlet District, 1.8 mt in the North Gulf District, and 1.4 mt in PWS.
-Rockfish regulations underwent significant change beginning in 1996 when the Alaska Board of Fisheries formalized the 68 mt GHL into a 68 mt harvest cap for all rockfish species in Cook Inlet and PWS and a 5% rockfish bycatch limit for jig gear during the state waters Pacific cod season.
-In 1998 the board adopted a directed rockfish season opening date of July 1 for the Cook Inlet Area and restricted legal gear to jigs, primarily because this fishery typically targets pelagic rockfish species.
+Plan elements include a fishery GHL of 68 mt for each area and 5day trip limits of 0.5 mt in the Cook Inlet District, 1.8 mt in the North Gulf District, and 1.4 mt in PWS.
+Rockfish regulations underwent significant change beginning in 1996 when the Alaska Board of Fisheries formalized the GHL into a 68 mt harvest cap for all rockfish species in Cook Inlet and PWS and a 5% rockfish bycatch limit for jig gear during the state waters Pacific cod season.
+In 1998 the board adopted a directed rockfish season opening date of July 1 for the Cook Inlet Area and restricted legal gear to jigs, primarily because the fishery typically targets pelagic rockfish species.
 At the spring 2000 meeting, the board closed directed rockfish fishing in the PWS area and established a bycatch-only fishery with mandatory full retention of all incidentally harvested rockfish.
+In November 2004 the board also adopted a full retention requirement for rockfish in the Cook Inlet Area and restricted the directed harvest to pelagic shelf rockfish.
 Rockfish bycatch levels were also set at 20% during sablefish and 10% during other directed fisheries.
 Proceeds from rockfish landed in excess of allowable bycatch levels are surrendered to the State of Alaska.
 (Contact Charlie Trowbridge)